 3At least one Branch Distribution Unit is required for system operation; a maximum of two can be installed per outdoor unit with use of Y-branch accessory (PMBL5620).
 At least two indoor units must be connected.
-For allocated capacity information, see the combination tables in the "Multi F / Multi F MAX"
+For allocated capacity information, see the combination tables in the "Multi F / Multi F MAX increase due to ambient conditions during operation.